imzqqq/chat/website/spec/content/_index.md

 eventual consistency between the participating servers using the "Server-Server API".
 This process of synchronising shared conversation history between homeservers run by different parties is called "Federation".
-Chat optimises for the Availability and Partitioned properties of CAP theorem at the expense of Consistency.
+Matrix optimises for the Availability and Partitioned properties of CAP theorem at the expense of Consistency.

 For example, for client A to send a message to client B, client A